J0s3f/bt747/trunk/BT747/README.txt

 - PPC
 - Linux
 - Palm
+- Max

+Instructions are a bit of a 'mess'.
+Most of the time, the application will work with one of the startup scripts without any need for modification.
+Instructions were built during the early versions of this tool.

 ========= General (for pure rxtx/all systems) ===========
 # Change the port prefix by adding the following option to the java invocation: